The IDM Professional Certificate in Email Marketing (Cert EM)

 Intensive – Teddington, SW London

 2 days face-to-face study which takes place at the IDM offices in Teddington, SW London

 This programme can be fully customised and delivered to your staff in-house.
 For more information visit theidm.com/corporate

 How do I enrol?

 If you would like to discuss your enrolment or have any questions please call us on 020 8614 0277.

 All students will receive a free copy of the highly acclaimed "The Rebel’s Guide to Email Marketing: Grow your list, Break the Rules, and Win" By DJ Waldow and Jason Falls

 Complimentary online membership

 Every qualification student studying on an Intensive Certificate programme will receive complimentary online IDM membership, this allows 24/7 access to digital and direct marketing resources.
 In addition to this, you'll receive a comprehensive study package with practitioner-written study notes, carefully selected texts, presentations, reading lists and supporting online documentation.

 Exams and assessments

-In order to attain the Certificate in Email Marketing and use the honorifics Cert EM you must successfully pass 2 one hour exams and 1 assignment.
+In order to attain the Certificate in Email Marketing and use the honorifics Cert EM you must successfully pass 2 online one hour exams and 1 assignment.